derkoe/quarkus-htmx-todos/README.md

-# Todo App in Quarkus with Hotwire
+# Todo App in Quarkus with htmx